 Sony embraces SD-WAN

-Multinational Sony is forging a strong path with its global SD-WAN infrastructure and has chosen Orange Business Services as a key partner in its transformation, using Flexible SD-WAN to integrate its film and electronics business units with a single, global network.
+Multinational Sony is forging a strong path with its global SD-WAN infrastructure and has chosen Orange Business as a key partner in its transformation, using Flexible SD-WAN to integrate its film and electronics business units with a single, global network.

 “Orange innovation, integration capabilities and international network are the catalysts that will allow us for the first time to bring our regional operating companies under one umbrella,” said Makoto Toyoda, CIO, Sony Group.